avo-hq/docs.avohq.io/docs/2.0/actions.md

 ### No confirmation actions

-By default when you run an action you will be prompted by a confirmation modal.
+You will be prompted by a confirmation modal when you run an action.
 If you don't want to show the confirmation modal, pass in the `self.no_confirmation = true` class attribute.
-This will execute the action without showing the modal at all.
+That will execute the action without showing the modal at all.

 ## Standalone actions

 You may need to run actions that are not necessarily tied to a model.
 Standalone actions help you do just that.
-Add `self.standalone` to an existing action to do that or generate a new one using the `--standalone` option (`bin/rails generate avo:action global_action --standalone`).
+Add `self.standalone` to an existing action or generate a new one using the `--standalone` option (`bin/rails generate avo:action global_action --standalone`).

 ```ruby{3}
 class DummyAction < Avo::BaseAction